django-fluent/fluentcms-contactform/README.rst

 fluentcms-contactform
 ===================

-A plugin for django-fluent-contents_ to show a simple contact form
+A plugin for django-fluent-contents_ to show a simple contact form.

+Features:

+* Configurable fields.
+* Configurable layouts.
+* Phone number validation.
+* IP-Address detection.
+* Admin panel with submitted messages.
+* Email notification to staff members for new messages.
+* Optional capcha / reCAPTCHA support.

 Installation
 ============